Supernatural (Santana album): Background

 Davis agreed to sign Santana on the condition that he have some creative input.
 This did not bother the guitarist, as he felt "safe" with Davis and knew he would not be told to play anything "crass."
 Santana complied and expressed his desire to produce more radio-friendly songs with strong melodies and lyrics that appealed to a broad audience.
-He convinced Davis that he "wasn't stuck in the '60s; I was adaptable to these times", and cited Miles Davis and John Coltrane as artists who had successful changes in musical direction towards pop in their later careers.
-Davis wanted Supernatural to surpass the sales of the band's best selling album, Abraxas (1970), their second, by which time had sold over 4 million copies in the US.
-Davis wanted half the album to be "vintage Santana" in the style of their early hit song "Oye Como Va", and the other to be "the most natural" collaborations of "contemporary influences that Carlos was very much feeling."
+He convinced Davis that he "wasn't stuck in the ’60s; I was adaptable to these times", and cited Miles Davis and John Coltrane as artists who had successful changes in musical direction toward pop in their later careers.
+Davis wanted Supernatural to surpass the sales of the band's best selling album, Abraxas (1970), their second, which by that time had sold over 4 million copies in the US.
+Davis wanted half the album to be "vintage Santana" in the style of the band’s early hit song "Oye Como Va", and the other to be "the most natural" collaborations of "contemporary influences that Carlos was very much feeling."
 He found the task of contacting potential artists to collaborate with him particularly exciting.
 Santana maintained that Supernatural was never meant to be "star-studded" at first, "but the songs really dictated different singers and different musicians."
 The album was initially titled Mumbo Jumbo, but it was changed shortly before its release.
 Davis threw a release party for the album at the Boathouse restaurant in New York City on June 1, 1999.